YasinEl/mzRAPP/README.md

-click any row\] -\> Export -\> As plain text… <br> aligned file: currently it is not possible to use aligned files from Compound Discoverer <br> <br> <u>PatRoon:</u> <br> patRoon is not supported directly but can still be loaded since it allows to generate xcmsSet objects internally.
-Hence, it has to be loaded into mzRAPP as “XCMS” output which has to be stated as such in the “Setup NPP assessment tab”.
+click any row\] -\> Export -\> As plain text… <br> aligned file: currently it is not possible to use aligned files from Compound Discoverer <br> <br> <u>PatRoon:</u> <br> patRoon is not supported directly but can still be loaded since it allows to generate
+<i>xcmsSet</i> objects internally.
+Hence, it has to be loaded into
+mzRAPP as “XCMS” output which has to be stated as such in the “Setup NPP assessment tab”.

 ``` r
 xcmsSet_object <- patRoon::getXCMSSet(patRoon_features_object)